jervon24/Active-Directory/README.md

 <p>

   Client-1 Virtual machine (windows10) was then joined to the Domain Controller virtual machine as shown in the picture below.
-Before this happen, client-1 DNS settings was set to the domain controller private IP address so that the client-1 could join.
+Before this happen, client-1 DNS settings was set to the domain controller private IP address so that client-1 could join successfully.
 I then connected to active directory in the domain controller virtual machine then checked wheather client-1 virtual machine was connected.
-Client-1 was then added to the computers file as showned in the second picture.
+Client-1 was then added to the computers file as shown in the second picture.

   <img src=https://i.imgur.com/brX7hKj.png/> <img src=https://i.imgur.com/tfLfKbK.png/>
 >